ZihaoLiu0927/mit_6.824_distributed_systems/README.md

     - Used persistent state to recover state from machine crash.
     - Needed to pass more stringent tests for network delay.
   - [x] Lab 2D: Raft snapshotting/log compaction
-    - Implemented snapshot machanisms to avoid machine running out of memory and storage.
+    - Implemented snapshot mechanisms to avoid machine running out of memory and storage.

 - [ ] Lab 3: Fault-tolerant Key/Value Service
   - [ ] Lab 3A: Key/value Service Without Log Compaction